Formal Proofs — Lean 4 Safety Bounds¶

 proved theorems use only pure core tactics (

-simp,omega,decide_eq_false_iff_not,Nat.not_lt,Nat.le_trans,Nat.min_le_right). - Mathlib upgrade path — when the project adopts Mathlib, the
+simp,omega,decide_eq_false_iff_not,Nat.not_lt,Nat.le_trans,Nat.min_le_right, and direct hypothesis return). - Mathlib upgrade path — when the project adopts Mathlib, the

-three axiomatised theorems become one-liner proofs with
+two axiomatised theorems become one-liner proofs with

 nlinarith.
 Target milestone: first CI run that exercises the Mathlib-based version.